What is open access?

 Many publishers have ‘green’ open access policies which allow you to deposit a version of your work in a repository at no cost.

-If you are a member of academic staff and need to ensure your work will be eligible for submission to the next REF, please see HEFCE open access policy for the next REF for further information.
+If you are a member of academic staff and need to ensure your work will be eligible for submission to the next REF, please see REF 2021 open access policy for further information.

 How do I publish my work on open access?